xvf17/breakfast/index.md

 ![breakfast spread](images/spread.jpeg)

-I started this project on the 25th of April, 2021.
+I started this project on the 30th of May, 2021.
 My pledge to myself was that I would make breakfast for my wife and myself every Sunday, once each from every country in the UN offical list of world countries.
 I decided to do it in alphabetical order, so that I